endurodave/CoreDump/README.md

 1. Store call stacks for all threads
 2. Store the mutex/semaphore owner and blocking threads

-These features require accessing the OS task control block (TCB).
+These features require accessing the OS task control block (TCB) on an embedded operating system.
 Typically, a TCB structure exists for each system thread.
 Each thread has its own stack and the TCB contains, among other things, a thread stack pointer.
 The `StoreThreadCallStacks()` example shown below is for Keil RTX.
 The function iterates over all TCB structures and saves the call stack for each thread by calling `StoreCallStack()` repeatedly using each thread's `p_TCB->tsk_stack`.

 ```cpp
 static void StoreThreadCallStacks()